superflexible/TGPuttyLib/README.md

 TGPuttyLib Build 3 is based on PuTTY Release 0.73.
 Ready-to-use classes are currently available for C++, Delphi and Free Pascal.

-C++ bindings are provided in the files .
-There's a small C++ demo in CPPDemos/Simple.

 The library is currently available for Windows.
 MacOS and Linux adaptations will follow around the end of 2019.

 For more information, please visit the project web site: